 If inflation stays low, however, that might lower the likelihood that the Fed would raise rates, Cruz says.

 That could bode well for bonds.
 Because bond prices fall as interest rates rise, accommodative Fed policy would put less downward pressure on their prices.

 Some argue that the low interest rate environment has been a boon to asset prices, including stocks, over the last several years.
-But when prices aren’t rising, companies might have a harder time growing their top-line revenues.
+But when prices aren’t rising, some companies, such as retailers, auto dealers, or any company that sells goods or services, might have a harder time growing their top-line revenues.

 New Economic Data Tab